 Quick One-Hour Dinner Rolls

 Seriously.
 Can you believe it?
-Only one hour for amazing homemade rolls.
+Only one hour for amazing homemade dinner rolls.
 It is okay if you are skeptical – I was at first too.
 What you need to do is give it a try though!

 I searched for a long time and narrowed it down to three quick roll recipes that looked very promising.
 After my own little recipe showdown, it came down to two really good ones.
 I invited several people to come taste test and let me know which they like better, and there were people on both sides.
-This roll recipe got slightly more love though.
+This dinner roll recipe got slightly more love though.

 - The recipe only takes one hour.